- Optimizely X Web Experimentation

 A single URL where you want to change the experience, such as the homepage of a site.

-A set of URLs that share the same template, such as all the product detail pages on an e-commerce site.
+A set of URLs that share the same template, such as all the product detail site pages on an e-commerce site.

-A global URL that targets all web pages with the Optimizely snippet to change elements that appear across the pages, such as a navigation menu.
+A global URL that targets all web pages with the Optimizely snippet to change elements that appear across the site pages, such as a navigation menu.

 If you're setting up key components for experimentation across your whole site, check out this article about preparing your Optimizely X Web project for an overview.